 Artistic Director Eroica Berlin

-He is the Artistic Director of Eroica Berlin, a chamber orchestra he founded in 2015 and which performed at Hamburg’s Elbphilharmonie for the first time in 2020.
+Jakob is the Artistic Director of Eroica Berlin, a chamber orchestra he founded in 2015 which performed at Hamburg’s Elbphilharmonie, Bachfest Leipzig, and three times at Brucknerhaus Linz.
 The group consists of young musicians from Berlin and focuses on translating the impulses and inspirations from period performance to modern instruments.

-As a presenter, lecturer, and coach for the topics of Romantic performance practice and the Belcanto style, he is working with institutions such as the Juilliard School New York, the Dutch National Opera Studio, the Royal Conservatory in The Hague, the Hochschule der Künste Bern, the Conservatorio Guido Cantelli in Novara, as well as his Alma Mater, the University of Arts Berlin.
+As a lecturer and coach in the topics of Romantic performance practice and the Belcanto style, he is working with institutions such as the Juilliard School New York, the Dutch National Opera Studio, the Royal Conservatory in The Hague, and the Hochschule der Künste Bern.
 In 2023, he was elected as the President of the German Rossini Society and further is a member of the American Rossini Society.

 This biography is for information only and should not be reproduced.